Projects per year

 She has held a number of academic positions in Canadian (Lakehead University), Austrian (Karl-Franzens University Graz), and German (Max-Planck Institute of Psychiatry, University of Konstanz, University of Bremen, Technical University Braunschweig, University of Muenster) universities before joining the University of Roehampton in May 2004 as Professor of Developmental Psychopathology.

-She is also Visiting Professor at the University of Adelaide, Australia and Scientific Advisor at the United Nations Office on Drugs and Crime (UNODC) on the development and dissemination of a “Treatnet Family Intervention”, an evidence-based training package for adolescents with drug use disorders.
+She is also Visiting Professor at the University of Adelaide, Australia and Scientific Advisor at the United Nations Office on Drugs and Crime (UNODC) on the evaluation and dissemination of a “Treatnet Family”, an evidence-based training package for adolescents with drug use disorders.
+More recently she has been invited by the Family Justice Council (FJC) to join its FJC Experts Working Group.

 In 2011, she was made Fellow of the British Psychological Society in recognition of her contribution to the field of Psychology.